Developer(s) – Guerrilla Games

-With side quests merely involving collecting things such as abandoned newspaper supplements and audio tapes, there didn’t seem to be enough to warrant even seven hours of gameplay in all.
-Games like this are more tailored for playing online, but I personally grew bored of playing online first-person shooters about as quickly as I started.
+With side quests merely involving collecting things such as abandoned newspaper supplements and audiotapes, there didn’t seem to be enough to warrant even seven hours of gameplay in all.
+Games like this are more tailored for playing online, but I personally grew bored with playing online first-person shooters about as quickly as I started.

 Storyline – 5/10

 The story of Killzone: Shadow Fall follows a soldier called Lucas Kellen, who is tasked with helping to keep the peace between two factions fighting against each other.
 But soon after the game begins, tensions between the two factions reach a boiling point and war soon breaks out.
 The lines between right and wrong begin to bur from Kellen’s point of view and events soon unfold into something much more complicated.
 While the story is interesting at times, I found that it’s much too exclusive to fans of the series than to truly appeal to any newcomers to the series.
 Playing through Shadow Fall certainly didn’t leave me with any desire to go back and play through the original Killzone trilogy, as Mass Effect 2 compelled me to go back and play through the first.

 Originality – 3/10

 The only remotely unique feature of Shadow Fall to me was the use of the OWL device in combat that can be used to gain a tactical advantage over enemies.
 But other than that, there seem to be too many familiar first-person shooting elements in the game for me to be able to call it original.

 To summarize, Killzone: Shadow Fall to me is a lot like a reality television show; it may look glamorous and extravagant on the surface, but it has little substance and only moderate instances of legitimate entertainment value.